 In addition, a cross-department research group has been funded by the NSERC/Sanofi Industrial Research Chair (IRC) program "Vaccine Mathematics, Modelling and Manufacturing" to develop a comprehensive research industrial-academic-public collaboration to create and apply mathematical technologies and public health insights/data for proactive impact and safety assessment, rapid response, and retrospective evaluation of public health products and programs.

-FACULTY: Wu (IRC), Chen, Gao, Heffernan, Huang*, Kong, and Madras
+FACULTY: Jianhong Wu (IRC), Michael Chen, Xin Gao, Jane Heffernan, Huaxiong Huang*, Jude Kong, and Neal Madras

 Professor, Applied Mathematics